 Aunkai is heavily based on Tanren 鍛錬, i.e. on the idea of forging or tempering the body for martial arts.
 The consequence of that is it would be easy to consider that the method is simply built to create a strong body.
 If that’s not entirely wrong, we need to the very least to define what we call strong.

-The purpose here is not just to create a very conditioning body where segments are very well connected to each other so we can just move in a unified and powerful way.
+The purpose here is not just to create a very conditioned body where segments are very well connected to each other so we can just move in a unified and powerful way.
 If that’s already much better than not having a conditioned body, it still heavily relies on very basic body mechanics that will quickly find their limits in front of much bigger or younger people.
 If conditioning is a necessity and probably even the first foot in the door for Aunkai, our aim is to deeply change the way we use our body.
 Not just to be stronger from a quantitative point of view, but also from a qualitative one.

 What does that even mean to be qualitatively stronger?
 It means that at the end of the day what matters is not that much the strength we generate, but the strength that is perceived at the other end.
-In other words, a force of 100 that is easy to perceive, locate and understand, will have less effect than a force of 10 that we cannot comprehend and manages to go through.
-To generate a power of 10, you might not need an extreme conditioning.
+In other words, a force of 100 that is easy to perceive, locate, and understand, will have less effect than a force of 10 that we cannot comprehend and manages to go through.
+To generate a power of 10, you might not need extreme conditioning.
 But to make it hard to comprehend and block, you will need to move in a way that your opponent does not recognize.
 That’s when we start moving from body attributes to body skills.

 Body attributes are linked to your conditioning: your muscular development, how your connective tissues knit your body together, basically how much force your body can generate and take in.
-It is of course essential and you just need to see Akuzawa sensei to realize how his body is extremely conditioned, way beyond what we usually see in people.
+It is of course essential and one just needs to see Akuzawa sensei to realize how his body is extremely conditioned, way beyond what we usually see in people.
 Part of it can be acquired by training, through the repetition of Tanren, but some people are also more naturally gifted than others and it will be hard to compete on conditioning only with former athletes like sensei.

 But when you look more precisely at what makes Akuzawa sensei so special, after removing his body attributes, you realize he organizes his body in a very specific way.
 These are his body skills.
 Here we are not looking at muscles or connective tissues anymore but at the relationship between the different parts of his body, in static and in movement.
-Looking at that you can isolate some elements such as the relationship between his neck, chest and hips for example, and compare it to what people usually do.
+Looking at that you can isolate some elements such as the relationship between his neck, chest, and hips for example, and compare it to what people usually do.
 You can also look at how he generates a movement, and typically how he tends to dissociate parts of his body at very specific times.
 His quality of contact also differs greatly from what people normally do, as the contact always feels light, yet heavy, without any apparent tension, leaving us to wonder where his body actually is.
-For most people this is not innate, but it can be acquired by rewiring our body and brain, pretty much the same way we would change the operating system of our computer or phone.
+For most people, this is not innate.
+But it can be acquired by rewiring our body and brain, pretty much the same way we would change the operating system of our computer or phone.

 Changing the way we are using our body is arguably the most important teaching of Aunkai.
-If you go back to the three main teachings of the school according to Akuzawa sensei, it’s all about “walking, sitting, standing”, none of these being related in any way to how conditioned your body is.
+If you go back to the three main teachings according to Akuzawa sensei, it’s all about “walking, sitting, standing”, none of these being related in any way to how conditioned your body is.
 On the contrary, they are related to how you control the different parts of your body.